hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

   .. figure:: images/sqlplay10.png

 #.
-Now let's trigger the workflow, login into your VM where the SQL Server is running.
-Credentials - **Username: Administrator** and **Password: Nutanix/4u**.
+Now we will trigger the workflwpw, launch the console for your VM where the SQL Server is running using the credentials listed below.
 There is a *HammerDB* application already installed on the VM.
-In order to cause a spike in the metrics we will run a powershell script to create some users on the Server, Go to **PATH** and righy-click on the file **workload.ps1** and select **Run with Powershell** as shown in the figure below.
+In order to cause a spike in the metrics we will run a powershell script to create some users on the Server, Go to **Local Disk(C:) > Program Files > HammerDB** and right-click on the file **workload.ps1** and select **Run with Powershell** as shown in the figure below.

+   - **Username: Administrator**
+   - **Password: Nutanix/4u**.

  .. figure:: images/hammerdb.png